Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 Shea Jordan of Gulf Shores said she would play her dad’s copy of the 45 single Come Monday over and over again when she was a child.

 “Those 45’s were everything to me because I was kept from him.
-Those records made me feel like I was with him and kept me connected.
+Those records made me feel like I was with my dad and kept me connected.
 Music is so personal and Come Monday was absolutely one of my favorites.

-“I still have those old 45’s and they are still in the same olive green twist handled cylinder holders,’’ Jordan said.
+“I still have those old 45’s and they are still in the same olive green twist handled cylinder holders,’’ Jordan added.

 And he did all that just by being himself.